 What Is Medication Assisted Treatment (MAT)?

 Addiction, and the process of recovery, typically feature intense cravings to use even after successful completion of detox and treatment programs.
 Cravings, common for those struggling to stay clean, can interfere with treatment and increase the risk of relapse.
 Fortunately, there are medications which have proven to be successful in helping to ward off cravings and support abstinence.
 The combination of medications with therapies that teach how to manage cravings and triggers can promote extended periods of sobriety.

 Types of Medications Used with Medication Assisted Treatment

 There are several medications prescribed to treat two significant drugs of addiction: opioids and alcohol.
 There are currently no FDA-approved medications used to treat other types of drug addiction, such as benzodiazepines, cocaine, or marijuana dependence.
 Below are the commonly prescribed medications used for the treatment of opioid dependence at Clearpoint:

 Vivitrol (naltrexone): As medication assisted treatment’s only injectable medication, Vivitrol has been approved by the FDA since 2010 for use in programs that treat opioid addiction.
 Administered only once each month, this medication wards off opioid cravings, alleviates physical symptoms of withdrawal, and prevents overdose from occurring.
-This medication can be extremely effective at helping defeat addiction to opioids, and has a proven track record of preventing individuals in recovery from experiencing a relapse.
+Vivitrol treatment can be extremely effective at helping defeat addiction to opioids, and has a proven track record of preventing individuals in recovery from experiencing a relapse.
 Studies show that medication assisted treatment alone is not the answer, but combined with therapeutic interventions success rates increase.